-According to a geotechnical investigation conducted for the proposed project, the project site is underlain by approximately 2.5 feet of medium-dense, poorly graded gravel with varying amounts of sand and clay over very loose to medium-dense poorly graded sand to the maximum depth explored (10 feet bgs).
-12 The proposed project would involve excavation to a maximum depth of approximately 20 feet bgs to accommodate construction of the basement and associated elevator pits.
+According to a geotechnical investigation conducted for the proposed project, the project site is underlain by approximately 3.5 feet of fill, Dune Sand, and Marsh Deposit.
+The fill consists of loose to medium dense sand with gravel.
+The proposed project would excavate to a maximum depth of approximately 2 feet bgs.